FNALLPC/cms-das-pre-exercises/_episodes/05-CMSDASPreExercise-RemoteData.md

 - "Grid jobs run around the world, typically (but not always) using CPUs at the same site as the data."
 ---

+> ## Optional exercise
+> This exercise is *not* a prerequisite for registering for CMSDAS.
+We encourage all students to do this exercises anyways, as you will certainly need to use the grid for analysis at some point.
+{: .callout}

 > ## Questions
 > For this lesson, please submit your answers using [Google Form 5][Set5_form].
 {: .challenge}